krother/online_teaching_survival_guide/README.md

 ## License

-(c) 2022 Kristian Rother and Jose Quesada / Data Science Retreat
+(c) 2022 Kristian Rother

-CC-BY 4.0
+Available under the conditions of the [Creative Commons Attribution License 4.0 (CC-BY 4.0)](http://creativecommons.org/licenses/by/4.0/)